- Roles and Responsibilities

 - Fix bibliographic records that do not have a 245/title

 - Identify links pointing to existing source systems that are migrated, so that they can be removed or updated, if necessary.
+Once a resource is migrated to Alma, the links should be updated to point to Alma.

 - Review non-standard MARC fields (alphanumeric, for instance), revising records as appropriate.
 Note that migration allows mapping to local 9XX fields.